Feb 8, 2019 - Random snippets

 Tentatively, I think I’ll batch convert (with imagemagick) the images to 300PPI; then crop 1-2 plates of them in gimp (if it’s feasible from a memory standpoint), then try to georeference them in qgis.

-I can see both sides whether to add the georeferenced ones because georeferencing is never perfect; it’s always a work in progress.
+For sharing georeferenced, I can see both sides whether to add the georeferenced ones because georeferencing is never perfect; it’s always a work in progress.

 I’d appreciate your advice for my next steps and what you’ve learned if you’ve done something similar (email is skorasaurus at gmail, the left bar has my social media contacts).
 I’ll share what I’ve learned later.